r-lib/gargle/tests/testthat/_snaps/oauth-refresh.md

         secret = "SECRET"), package = "PACKAGE")
     Condition
       Warning:
-      Unable to refresh token, because the associated OAuth app has been deleted.
+      Unable to refresh token, because the associated OAuth client has been deleted.
-      * App name: 'APPNAME'
+      * Client name: 'APPNAME'
-      i If you did not configure this OAuth app, it may be built into the PACKAGE package.
+      i If you did not configure this OAuth client, it may be built into the PACKAGE package.
-        If so, consider re-installing PACKAGE to get an updated app.
+        If so, consider re-installing PACKAGE to get an updated client.

 ---